DiodorEos/Java-Vault/src/chapter_02/README.md

 🔷 **No. 43**: Write a program that accepts a three-digit number (100-999) and outputs the sum of its digits. <br />

 ### 👨‍🔬 Lab Exercise ###
 🛠️ *No. 44*: A ticket vending machine accepts 10 and 5 euro bills, and coins of 2, 1, 0.5, 02, 0.1 euro.
-The change that gives out are only in 5 euro bills and coins.
+The machine gives change only in 5 euro bills and coins.
 The user inserts the amount of tickets they need, and the amount of payment they provide.
 The machine will calculate the change and also, calculate the amount of each type of change it will give out.
 Write a program that simulates this vending machine. <br />
 <details>
   <summary>
     👣 Coding steps: